RhythmX #2 ( 9 mins)

 - Change the instrument from “Acoustic bass drum”.
 Click on that button, and scroll down to “Closed High Hat”.

-- Click “Create” to create the track.
+- Click “Create track” to create the track.
 Notice two buttons appear in the track list on the left.

 Define (create) the part